greenyyilei/Completions/Articles1.md

 #####Reference
 [1] S.A.
 Ross, R. Westerfield, B.D.
 Jordan, Essentials of Corporate Finance, Third ed., McGraw-Hill, Boston, 2001.

 [2] .H.
 Mintzberg, B.W.
 Ahlstrand, J. Lampel, Strategy Safari: A Guided Tour through the Wilds of Strategic Management, Free Press, New York, NY, 1998.

+[3] A. Gomes and A. Pettersson, Market-Driven Requirements Engineering Process Model – MDREPM.
+2007.

+[4] K. Wnuk, “Understanding and Supporting Large-Scale Requirements Management.”

+[5] K. Wnuk, B. Regnell, and L. Karlsson, “What Happened to Our Features?
+Visualization and Understanding of Scope Change Dynamics in a Large-Scale Industrial Setting,” in Requirements Engineering Conference, 2009.
+RE ’09.
+17th IEEE International, 2009, pp. 89–98.

 ####Gorschek & Wohlin “Requirements Abstraction Model”
 RAM is a tool to offer product manager handle and work with requirements on multiple levels of abstraction in a continuous product-center requirement engineering effort.
 RAM has three steps: